 Early voting dates depend on the type of election, ranging from 7-15 days before the election.
 Early voting will take place at the county clerk's office.
 Some counties have other early voting locations around the county.

 Early voting begins 15 days before the election and is available from 8am - 6pm Monday to Friday, and 10am-4pm on Saturday.
 Early voting ends at 5pm on the Monday before the election.
 Hours may vary at the non-county clerk office locations, contact your county clerk for more information.

 All other elections (runoff, school, etc.):

 Early voting begins 7 days before the election, and is available during normal business hours at your county clerk's office.

 For more information check your state's resource.

-You can vote early either in person at your county elections office, or by using the vote-by-mail system.
+You can vote early either in person at your county elections office or by using the vote-by-mail system.
 Any registered voter may vote early instead of going to the polls on Election Day.
 In-person early voting locations and hours may vary by county.
 To locate an early voting location near you, visit CAEarlyVoting.sos.ca.gov or contact your county elections office.

 All valid vote-by-mail ballots are counted in every election in California, regardless of the outcome or closeness of any race.

 Once your application is processed by your county elections official, your ballot will be sent to you.
 After you have voted, insert your ballot in the envelope provided, making sure you complete all required information on the envelope.
 You may return your voted vote-by-mail ballot by 1) mailing it to your county elections official; 2) returning it in person to a polling place or the elections office in your county on Election Day; or 3) authorizing anyone to return the ballot on your behalf.

 Early voting is available and no excuse is required.
 Early voting is available during regular business hours for 8 days before a primary election and for 15 days before a General election.